Making a VM preemptible

 -

-Under General information, specify the preemptible VM name:
+Under General information, specify a name for the preemptible VM:

 - It may contain lowercase Latin letters, numbers, and hyphens.